Ofra Haza: Marriage

 On 15 July 1997, Haza married businessman Doron Ashkenazi.
 The couple had no children, but Ashkenazi had an adopted son, Shai, and a biological daughter from his first marriage.

 Death

-Ofra Haza died on 23 February 2000, at the age of 42, of AIDS.
-While the fact that she was HIV-positive is now generally known, the decision by the Israeli newspaper Haaretz to report it shortly after her death was controversial in Israel.
+Ofra Haza died on 23 February 2000, at the age of 42, of AIDS related complications.
+Her HIV-positive diagnosis is now generally known, but the decision by the Israeli newspaper Haaretz to report it shortly after her death was controversial in Israel.

 After Haza's death was announced, Israeli radio stations played non-stop retrospectives of her music.
 Then-Prime Minister Ehud Barak praised her work as a cultural emissary, commenting that she also represented the Israeli success story — "Ofra emerged from the Hatikvah slums to reach the peak of Israeli culture.
 She has left a mark on us all."